egedemirtas/java-ocp/README.md

   <img src="./object_ref.png" alt= “” width="250" height="200">

 - A reference can be assigned to another object of the same or compatible type.
-- A reference can be assigned to a new object using the new keyword.

 ### Primitive VS Reference Types
 - Primitive types can not be null